Where we are now

 SINGEM in India

-We currently have following locations in India, strategically positioned to serve various regions.
+We currently have the following locations in India, strategically positioned to serve various regions.
 They are:

 - The SINGEM Vishwa headquarters @ Kolkata – Bhowanipur